 Through its programme of music, literature, performance and visual art, the Nordic House continuously showcases the diversity in Nordic art and every year the house hosts over 400 events that portray the many perspectives present within it.
 The study of Nordic art, however, begins even before you enter the house with the artworks that are permanently situated outside: Erik Nyholm’s magnificent ceramic pole, Bernhard Lipsøe’s humorous sheep, Tróndur Patursson’s powerful rock sculpture, Ívar Vargarðsson’s abstract concrete shapes, Hans Pauli Olsen’s dynamic whale killing and Guðrið Poulsen’s organic, perfect circle.
 They all contribute to the story of Nordic art and to its continuing evolvement.

 A few years ago, the Nordic House published a folder about its artworks.
-You can download the foldere here
+You can download the booklet here